 YES.
 Goodie Girl cookies are produced in a dedicated peanut-free facility.
-Of Goodie Girl’s cookies, Toffee Chaos is the only cookie with trace amounts of almonds in the recipe.
+Of Goodie Girl’s cookies, Toffee Crunch is the only cookie with trace amounts of almonds in the recipe.
 But, YES.
 Our cookies are made in a facility that processes products containing tree nuts, including but not exclusively, pecans, walnuts, almonds and coconut.
 We take every measure to ensure the safety of our customers.
 While lines are thoroughly cleaned between products to prevent cross-contamination, please note that every customer should use their own discretion while making decisions for their family.

 YES and Certified by GFCO Our cookies are made in a facility that processes gluten.
 Our cookies are made on a fully sterilized line and never used for gluten containing products during the duration of our allotted production run.
 We consistently random test our cookies and they test below 5ppm.